containers/buildah/docs/buildah-commit.1.md

 name, the `buildah images` command will display `<none>` in the `REPOSITORY` and `TAG` columns.

-The *Image* value supports all transports from `containers-transports(5)`.
-If no transport is specified, the `container-storage` (i.e., local storage) transport is used.
+The *image* value supports all transports from `containers-transports(5)`.
+If no transport is specified, the `containers-storage` (i.e., local storage) transport is used.

 ## RETURN VALUE
 The image ID of the image that was created.
 On error, 1 is returned and errno is returned.